Volkswagen CEO says enforcing culture change poses challenges

-HANOVER, Germany (Reuters) - Volkswagen's top executive said some managers are resisting the German carmaker's push for a new era of accountability after its emissions fraud, suggesting it could still take years to establish a new corporate culture.
+HANOVER, Germany, May 22 (Reuters) - Volkswagen's top executive said some managers are resisting the German carmaker's push for a new era of accountability after its emissions fraud, suggesting it could still take years to establish a new corporate culture.

 The drive by the world's largest automaker to become more transparent and decentralise power is seen by investors as a key part of its campaign to regain trust following its admission in September 2015 that it cheated on U.S. diesel emissions tests.